 — James Reffell, Instructor & Design Director at Clever

 Throughout the user testing of my exploration, many users gave me insights that I didn’t think of at the beginning.
-For me to design such a content-heavy product, it was extremely helpful to observe how people navigate the prototype to reevaluate my hypothesis.
+For me to design such a content-heavy product, it was beneficial to observe how people navigate the prototype to reevaluate my hypothesis.

-This product might work for the people who are aware of the echo chamber effect and consciously read from multiple perspectives, but it might not be as impactful to those people who either are unaware of the situation or simply refuse to change.
+This product might work for the people who are aware of the echo chamber effect and consciously read from multiple perspectives.
+On the other hand, it might not be as impactful to those people who either are unaware of the situation or refuse to change.
 Thus, I will try to design other ways to make those target users reevaluate their beliefs with different value propositions.

 I will also consider more factors, such as a sustainable business model or the possibility of fake news that I disregarded in this project.
-I’d love to continue exploring more ideas to tackle such a relevant issue in the society of information overload.
+I’d love to continue exploring more ideas to tackle such a relevant issue in the current or future society.